Caezarr-OSS/Strigo/README.md

 - **Environment Management**: Flexible handling of environment variables
 - **Cross-Platform**: Supports Linux and macOS (both amd64 and arm64)
 - **Shell Completion**: Built-in completion support for bash, zsh, fish, and powershell
+- **Software Bill of Materials**: Each release includes a SBOM in CycloneDX format for security and compliance

+## Security

+### Software Bill of Materials (SBOM)
+Each release includes a Software Bill of Materials (SBOM) in CycloneDX JSON format.
+The SBOM provides:
+- A comprehensive list of all dependencies
+- Exact versions of each component
+- Important for security audits and compliance
+- Available as `sbom.json` in each release

 ## Configuration